Health & Well-being

 Less stress

-Back to the Olympics – here’s a powerful moment to witness the full range of emotions experienced by top athletes.
+Speaking of the Olympics – here’s a powerful moment to witness the full range of emotions experienced by top athletes.
 The beauty of hard work is on display, but so is the pain and potential for heartbreak.
 This is a good time to talk to our kids about things like perseverance, resilience and how to cope with disappointment.
 Winning is super exciting, yes, but there’s actually more opportunity for learning and growth when you don’t get the gold medal.
 This may seem like an impossibly idealistic conversation to have with a young person, but it is important we encourage our kids towards a healthy realisation that winning isn’t everything and losing isn’t failing.

 As some of the world’s brightest sports stars know too well, the pressure to perform can take some unhealthy twists, turns and flips.
 The main reason kids enter sport in the first place is to have a good time and be with their friends.
 And since most kids will not be Olympians, the emphasis should be on fun.
 Too much pressure and focus on results takes away the joy.
 Many kids then drop out.